cohere-coop/new-website/_posts/2018-04-20-interviewer-skills-part-0.markdown

 We'd like to stay in touch!
 A few ways to do this:

 - We send out a [~monthly newsletter](/newsletter)
-- Email us at info@wecohere.com (or use the webform on our website)
+- Email us at hello@wecohere.com
 - We're on Twitter [(@wecohere)](https://twitter.com/wecohere).

 ---